Hironori-Sushiki-S11/RSA-2048-Collapse-S11/Boundary-Coordinate-Grid/HOW_TO_APPLY_ADAPTIVE_ADDRESS.md

 ## Example — Prime Search

-In a finite prime-search problem, the current items may be candidate integers; Collisions are candidates not yet distinguished by the current Address; and candidate observables may include additional modular or Boundary relations.
+In a currently instantiated prime-search corpus,

 The same Select / Address Update / EXPAND procedure can then be used to reduce the unresolved candidate set.